Trump Denies Ordering Don McGahn To Fire Mueller, But Anyone Who Believes That Is ‘Stupid,’ McGahn Pal Says

 “I don’t care what he says, it doesn’t matter,” Trump told Stephanopoulos.
 “He wanted to make himself look like a good lawyer.”

-But according to a source “close to McGahn,” it is not the former White House counsel who is lying, but Trump himself.
+But according to a source close to McGahn, it is not the former White House counsel who is lying, but Trump himself.
 The source told the political site Axios that to believe Trump’s versions of events would be tantamount to believing in the “the tooth fairy.”

 “Anyone who believes Trump wasn’t telling Don to get rid of Mueller using these conflicts is just stupid or believes in the tooth fairy,” the source told Axios reporter Jonathan Swan, who reported the quote via Twitter.